See car insurance quotes from our partners

 Can your insurance company cancel your policy after a DUI?

-Yes, insurance companies can decide not to renew your policy after any claim or violation after you receive a DUI.
+Yes, insurance companies can cancel your policy or decide not to renew your policy after a DUI.

 What happens if you get a DUI but don't own a car?